Ball Screws banner

 Following are the three main components of a ball screw:

-• Screw Shaft: The screw shaft is the part of the ball screw that receives rotational force to revolve about its axis and transform into linear motion.
-A motor is located on the shaft’s end to provide the rotational power.
+Screw Shaft: The screw shaft is the part of the ball screw that receives rotational force, causing it to revolve around its axis and transform into linear motion.
+At one end of the shaft, a motor provides the necessary rotational power.

 Ball Screw Considerations and Customization